What we do

-* The total amount paid as a result of orders imposed by the SFO constitutes the total amount paid as a result of a confiscation orders plus any additional compensation orders not included within the confiscation order, plus any civil recovery orders imposed.
-For example, in 2012-13, the total amount of money recovered as a result of SFO action comprised of £3,874,030 + £5,000,000 + £1,959,852 totalling £10,833,882.
+* The total amount paid as a result of orders obtained by the SFO constitutes the total amount paid as a result of confiscation orders plus any additional compensation orders not included within the confiscation orders, plus any civil recovery orders imposed.
+For example, in 2012-13, the total amount of money recovered as a result of SFO action comprised £3,874,030 + £5,000,000 + £1,959,852 totalling £10,833,882.

 Mutual Legal Assistance (‘MLA’) is the formal way in which countries request and provide help to each other, to obtain evidence located in one country for use in criminal investigations and prosecutions in another country.
 The SFO is a designated prosecuting authority in the United Kingdom for the purposes of MLA requests.
 Crime is increasingly global in nature and MLA is a vital tool for ensuring fair and effective criminal proceedings.
 The UK is committed to helping other countries combat international crime.
 By giving them the evidence to prosecute cases, we are deterring international criminals from: